logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

-> Date validators always require the `date_format` rule to be always present ([or globally set](https://github.com/baianat/vee-validate/releases/tag/2.0.0-rc.7)) and must preceed them in the rules order.
+> Date validators require the `date_format` rule to always be present ([or globally set](https://github.com/baianat/vee-validate/releases/tag/2.0.0-rc.7)) and must preceed them in the rules order.

 ### [after:{target},{inclusion?}](#rule-after)